 When you’re taking photos, shoot from lots of different positions to get a variety of images.
 You can also try to get low to the ground to create dramatic shots.
 But most of all, just keep shooting so you don’t miss a great moment.
 Alternatively, go to video mode to capture moments with lots of action.

 This might be obvious, but pick only your best photos and video clips to make sure your team looks good.
 This should help you keep your video shorter too, which will keep your viewers watching to the end.
-Then, choose a video style that works well for athletics, like The Arena, and a song that gets your audience excited.
 The end product is sure to be something that wows fans and gets them pumped for the next big game.

 Already have a sports video that shows off what your team?
 We’d love to see it!
 Link to it in the comments below, or message us on Facebook or Twitter.